rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 starts listening on port 9000.

-In the client output, we see that request with number 5 fails the same way, but after a few more request, it starts getting responses again at request with number 14.
+In the client output, we see that request with number 5 fails the same way, but after a few more requests, it starts getting responses again at request with number 14.

 ## The problem with a restarting server